 \textbf{Uncorrelated MPI3D~} \tabref{tab:MPI3D_uncorrelated} shows results on uncorrelated MPI3D dataset, where the attributes are mutually independent.
 For existing methods, we similarly replace the prediction task with reconstruction when learning representation.

 Although the considered attributes are all mutually independent, the baseline still produces slightly discriminative predictions.
 This is because it does not anonymize the sensitive attribute, which can be falsely picked up by downstream predictors.
-Existing methods, similar to the finding on Adult dataset, either fail to anonymize the sensitive attribute against the postulated adversary or incur a large reduction in target attributes' prediction accuracy.
+Existing methods, similar to the findings on Adult dataset, either fail to anonymize the sensitive attribute or incur a large reduction in the target attributes' prediction accuracy.
 Consequently, they also do not improve fairness for all seven fairness notions and for all three target attributes.
 For example, FFVAE improves fairness for the target attributes shape and size, but fails for background color.

 When there is no correlation, our approach is able to learn nearly $0$-fair representation (\ie~the sensitive attribute's balanced accuracy is reduced to $\sim$50\%), with almost no cost in discriminativeness.
-Using the learned representation, all three target attributes' predictions become much fairer for all considered fairness notions, in agreement with the computed fairness guarantees.
+Using the learned representation, all three target attributes' predictions become much fairer for all considered fairness notions, in agreement with the theoretical fairness guarantees.

 \textbf{Correlated MPI3D~} In the real world, it is common that the sensitive attribute correlates with some of the target attributes.
 To investigate the efficacy of our approach on such scenarios, we create data splits with controlled correlation.
 Specifically, we let object shape correlate with the sensitive attribute object color.
 Object size and background color remain independent.
 Let {